 First, I need to get a good idea of what you’re looking for.
 Along with this 'How it Works' info page is a questionnaire that is the first step in beginning our process together.
 By answering these questions, it will get you thinking about all the qualities you want in your perfect piece of jewelry--so that I can make it come to life.
 My goal is to far exceed your expectations, and making sure we're on the same page is the first step to ensure that will happen.

 Custom or Bespoke?
-Whether you are looking for something Custom (or personalized by a small change to an existing design) or Bespoke (a design uniquely tailored for you) will determine our next steps in the process.
+Whether you are looking for something Custom (a small, personalized change to an existing design) or Bespoke (a design uniquely tailored for you) will determine our next steps in the process.

-The bespoke journey is a collaboration between us, so we'll schedule an appointment together so we can dream up the perfect designs, either in person in my studio in Pacific Grove, or on the phone or through video consultation via FaceTime.
+Perhaps it is a design you've had floating in your head for many years, or maybe you'd like me to design something totally one of a kind for you.
 Allowing you to bring your ideas and wishes to the design process is important to me.
 I listen, gather information, and advise you on gemstone and metal selection as well as design options that fit into all the things that are important to you.
-An in-person meeting or phone conversation is often our chance to communicate the things that are somewhat difficult to describe in words, and gives me the opportunity to consider your lifestyle and get a feeling for your personality so that I can create a piece just for you.
-I ask for a non-refundable $200 Consultation & Design Deposit which will be incorporated into the final balance and holds our appointment slot.
+Bespoke work requires a non-refundable $200 Consultation & Design Deposit which will be incorporated into the final balance and holds our appointment slot.
 During our consultation, I will sketch drawings of our ideas and provide a quote for the custom work.

 Last, once you've decided on a design, we will handle the logistics.
 Together, we form a Work Contract with all the details of the design including final drawings, due date, method of delivery, balance due, etc. I require a 50% deposit to begin the build, and we will form a payment plan for the remaining balance which will be due in full upon completion of the jewelry.
 When the piece is finished I will make either a final balance listing on etsy for my out of town folks, or the final balance will be due upon pick-up for my local clients.